tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Intelligence-Writeup.md

 {% endhighlight %}

+We can use `awk` to extract all the usernames from these lines and create a list of usernames.
+We use the `-F` flag to specify that the colon character should be the field separator and the [gsub](https://www.gnu.org/software/gawk/manual/html_node/String-Functions.html) function to remove any spaces.
+Then, we use `print $2` to select the second field in each line, which will be a username since the field separator is the colon character.
+We store the resulting list of usernames in a file named "users.txt".

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]
 └─$ @@exiftool *.pdf | grep "Creator" | awk -F ":" '{gsub(/ /,""); print $2}' > users.txt@@